alibahrami2/Kubernetes/Busybox/README.md

-this is busybox yaml file.
+This is busybox yaml file.

-busybox is a minimal linux we can use.
+Busybox is a minimal linux we can use.